 One arriving Ranger, Captain John Raaen Jr was aghast to see dead men already lying on the beach.
 “There are a whole pile — and I actually literally mean a pile of terrified men leaning up against the seawall — one on top of another, not beside each other, but on top of one another trying to get into the cover there.
 You see puffs of dust as machine gun bullets and rifle bullets are hitting in your area.
 You hear the smack of bullets as they hit into the breakwaters.
 And you can hear ‘em and hear ‘em go wayyyyyyyy off as they ricochet, but you can also hear that thump as they hit a rock and scatter fragments of rocks all over the place.
 You would hear the artillery exploding behind you as they hit the boats on the waterline, the shoreline.
 And the rifle fire and the machine gun fire was just incessant as it cracked over your heads, as it hit into the breakwaters, as it chewed up the turf, as it banged into the road next to us.
 And it was one horrible noise after another with a lot of little nasty noises in between.
 And of course, when the artillery would hit near you, the whole ground would shake.
 You’d have dust and fragments and things like that come and litter around you.
 No, it was a scene from hell.”

-Another Ranger, Sgt.
-Leonard Lommell was shot as he exited his landing craft, the bullet through the side above his right hip and going through the muscle.
-Fortunately, it did not hit anything important and the wound was sore, but Lommel kept on.
+Another Ranger, First Sgt.
+Leonard Lomell was shot as he exited his landing craft, the bullet going through the side above his right hip and out through the muscle.
+Lommel kept on.
 By now, Lt.
 Eikner had arrived.
 He was last one out of his boat and as he exited, he could see bullets whizzing by.
-Some of the first commandos had already firing rocket grapples up to the cliff-side and were scaling the promontory.
+Some of the first commandos had already firing rocket grapples up to the cliff-side and were scaling the cliff wall.